 The Problem: Simple Comparison Doesn't Work

-In the past, studies compared people who drink to people who don't, trying to find differences.
-The problem: people who drink usually also:
+In the past, studies compared drinkers to non-drinkers and tried to find differences.
+The problem: drinkers typically also:

 - Smoke more